opencaesar/oml-vision-docs/docs/intro.md

 Tutorials on how to create an OML model from scratch can be found [here](https://www.opencaesar.io/oml-tutorials/)

-:::danger No OML Vision viewpoints defined in above tutorial OML Vision works with viewpoints which will be covered in Create Viewpoints found [here](/docs/tutorial-basics/create-viewpoints)
+:::danger No OML Vision viewpoints defined in above tutorial OML Vision works with viewpoints which will be covered in `Layouts` found [here](/docs/category/layouts)
 :::

 ### Use existing OML model